Workout Routine Glutes

 Rest days are an essential part of any workout routine, including glute training.
 Your muscles need time to recover and repair themselves in order to grow stronger.
 Make sure to incorporate 1-2 rest days per week to allow your glutes to rest and regenerate.

-See also Workout Program Example
+See also Workout Routine Intermediate

 Progressive Overload